How Do You Stop Holding Grudges (And Why You Should)

 b.
 Parts of Forgiveness

-Forgiveness has two parts that are independent of each other:
+Psychology says, forgiveness has two parts independent of each other:

-The first part of forgiveness is the most essential part of forgiveness.
-Forgiving someone essentially means you stop feeling angry or resentful over the transgression.
+- Letting go of inner anger and resentment (intrapsychic state): The first part is the most essential part of forgiveness.
+In essence, it means you stop feeling angry or resentful over the transgression.

-The second part of forgiveness is secondary.
+- Telling the offending person “I forgive you” (interpersonal act): The second part is secondary.
 You may choose not to return the relationship to normalcy.

 ― Mahatma Gandhi